splouisliu/bloomba/README.md

 8. Using the Nav2 plugin, first estimate the pose of the robot's initial location.
 A set of green dots should appear.
 If they don't relaunch the code.
 9. Next, set waypoints via drag-and-drop for the robot to navigate towards!

+## How to operate Watering Arm:

+Make sure Arduino is connected to Raspberry Pi and powered from the Create 3 adapter board.
+On the Raspberry Pi, switch to branch “andrew” on the github repo

+    1. “cd bloomba/bloomba_ws/”

+    2. “git checkout andrew”

+    3. “colcon build –packages-select plant_docking”

+    4. On the Raspberry Pi, run “ros2 run plant_docking watering_arm”.

+    5. Switching back to the computer, a separate terminal run “ros2 topic pub /keyboard std_msgs/String "data: 'l0.1'" --once”

+    6. This will lower the arm by 10 cm and then water the plant.
+The arm will then move back up by 10 cm.

+    7. If you want to lower by 20 cm, change “l0.1” to “l0.2”.
+For 30 cm, change it to “l0.3”.

 ## ROS2 Commands
 ### Basics